 Consuming too many calories which we do not use up will lead to weight gain.
 Studies show that when our body weight is at an unhealthy range, we are at a higher risk of health problems such as high blood pressure, type 2 diabetes, among other chronic diseases.

-right number of calories is a good first step towards achieving a healthier body.
+Consuming the right number of calories is a good first step towards achieving a healthier body.
 However, you should know that not all calories are equal.
-Keeping to the calorie count on a diet consisting of only sugary cakes, meat dishes or a glass of wine is far from ideal.
-This is because your body needs a variety of vitamins and minerals, as well as
+Keeping to the calorie count on a diet consisting of only sugary cakes, meat dishes, or a glass of wine is far from ideal.
+This is because your body needs a variety of vitamins and minerals, as well as fibre to function properly.

 Here are six useful tips to help you achieve your food intake target: